AgoraIO-Community/BeautyAPI/Android/README.md

       <img src="imgs/console_copy_appid_en.png" width="1080" />

-- Create local.properties file in android root direction, and fill in the agora app id to the file:
+- Create local.properties file in Android root direction, and fill in the Agora App ID to the file:

    ```xml
    AGORA_APP_ID=#YOUR APP ID#
    ```

-- **Contact the beauty manufacturer to obtain the corresponding beauty certificate and resources, and make the following configurations** (If the beautification certificate and resources are not configured, the corresponding manufacturer’s beautification will display a black screen.)
+- **Contact the beauty manufacturer to obtain the corresponding beauty certificate and resources, and make the following configurations** (If the beautification certificate and resources are not configured, the corresponding manufacturer's beautification will display a black screen.)

-<h3 id="1">SenseTime(Optional)</h3>
+<h3 id="1">SenseTime (Optional)</h3>

-- Configure the package name *applicationId* corresponding to the certificate in [app/build.gradle](app/build.gradle)
+- Configure the package name *applicationId* corresponding to the certificate in [app/build.gradle](app/build.gradle).

--  Unzip the SenseTime Beauty SDK and copy the following files/directories to the corresponding path
+- Unzip the SenseTime Beauty SDK and copy the following files/directories to the corresponding path.

    | SenseTime Beauty SDK                                                 | Location                                                 |
    |----------------------------------------------------------------------|----------------------------------------------------------|